 The sophomore English class continues work in formal essay writing.
 They also complete a minimum of one formal MLA and one APA formatted research paper.
 They will write some creative pieces as well depending on time.
 We read a variety of fiction titles and dive into theme, symbolism and a variety of other literary terms.

-English 11 utilizes American Literature to guide students in their mastery of the language arts.
-We will read representative literature from the various time periods and literary movements in our country’s history, and use these readings to spur practice of writing and speaking conventions.
-Necessarily, the course is aligned with the Common Core standards, which focus on preparing students for college and the workplace.
+English 11 utilizes American Literature to guide students in the mastery of language arts.
+We will read representative literature from various time periods and literary movements in the U.S., and use these readings to spur practice of writing and speaking conventions.
+The course is aligned with the Common Core standards, which focus on preparing students for college and the workplace.
 Writing assignments range from short, impromptu responses to more lengthy research-based essays.
 Students will have ample opportunity to participate actively in a community of learners, and higher-level thinking will be demanded throughout the course.

 12th Grade English is a World Literature course.
-Readings will be taken from a selection of novels, short stories, poetry, essays and speeches.
-Pieces will be drawn from a wide variety of times and places, from Ancient Mesopotamian Epics to contemporary hip-hop lyrics.
-Through direct encounters with literature, students will examine humanity’s relationship to the natural world, each other, and our place in the universe.
-A special emphasis will be placed on critical response to texts.
-Students will learn to analyze texts and authors within a greater historical, aesthetic and social context.
-My goal is to encourage students to engage in the larger discussion of ideas through writing and literature.
-Students will also engage in University-level writing, including research papers, college essays, and a variety of academic expression.
+Readings will be taken from a selection of novels, short stories, poetry, essays and speeches, drawn from a wide variety of times and places, from Ancient Mesopotamian Epics to contemporary hip-hop lyrics.
+Through direct encounters with literature, students examine humanity’s relationship to the natural world, each other, and our place in the universe.
+A special emphasis is placed on critical response to texts.
+Students learn to analyze texts and authors within a greater historical, aesthetic and social context.
+Students engage in the larger discussion of ideas through writing and literature, and will also engage in University-level writing, including research papers, college essays, and a variety of academic expression.
 The goal is to train students to be clear, concise, thoughtful persons who are able to understand others and make themselves understood.